knightsUCF/CarRacing/Log.md

+# Masterplan ToDo in Order

+Here are the todos in order:

+* colliders on the sides, so player can't venture out of the road

+* opposite traffic

+* godmode toggle button for testing

+* different cars generated

+* different levels

+* menu screen

+* unlockable cars screen

 # What are the Major Things Left to Do?

 So before working on the polish stuff, let's work on the big stuff needed to ship the game.